 Corneal Transplant in Delhi

 Cornea is a part of the anterior segment of the eye, this clear tissue covers the front portion of each eye.
 Any light which enters the eye, first passes through it, then the pupil to the lens.
-Aanya Eye Centre offers the best cornea transplant treatment in Delhi.
+Aanya Eye Clinic offers the best cornea transplant treatment in Delhi.
 The medical terminology of cornea transplant is KERATOPLASTY.
 In this surgical procedure, as the name suggests the eye surgeon replaces a portion of the damaged cornea after removing it; with a new cornea portion from a donor.